-I often default to my Taco Seasoning blend for most Tex-Mex and Mexican style dishes.
-But, this Fajita seasoning blend much more authentic for fajitas and is just as simple to make as taco seasoning.
+I often default to my Taco Seasoning blend for most Tex-Mex and Mexican-style dishes.
+But, this Fajita seasoning blend is much more authentic for fajitas and is just as simple to make as taco seasoning.

-While very similar in flavors, there is a difference between Taco and Fajita Seasoning.
+While very similar in flavors, there is a difference between Taco Seasoning and Fajita Seasoning.
 Fajita seasoning is made with less chili powder and no oregano.
-It is much more mild in flavor and does not overpower a dish, letting the flavors of onions and peppers shine.
+It is much milder in flavor and does not overpower a dish, letting the flavors of onions and peppers shine.

-And because you are making this seasoning blend at home, you can control the level of sodium, the level of heat, and there are no fillers in this recipe!
-Which translates to this blend is allergy friendly--no nuts, corn, dairy, MSG, or gluten here! and the level of heat and change up this recipe to suit your needs and tastes.
+And because you are making this seasoning blend at home, you can control the level of sodium, and the level of heat, and there are no fillers in this recipe.
+This translates to this blend is allergy friendly--no nuts, corn, dairy, MSG, or gluten here!

 - Chili Powder--Be sure to use American chili powder, as some European blends are actually quite a bit spicier.